Francis Suttill

 Francis Alfred Suttill was born in 1910 to a British father and French mother at Mons-en-Barœul, near Lille.
 He was educated at Stonyhurst College in Lancashire and studied law at the University of Lille.
 After moving to London he was called to the Bar; in 1935 he married and had two sons.

-Following the outbreak of war he was commissioned into the East Surrey Regiment, and recruited by SOE in early 1942.
-He trained alongside Claude de Baissac for the role of organiser, and was parachuted into France in October 1942 to begin PHYSICIAN, a new Paris-based circuit to take over from AUTOGYRO, which had been penetrated earlier that year.
-Assisted by wireless operator Gilbert Norman and courier Andrée Borrel, he made rapid progress, forming numerous sub-circuits across much of northern France; in December a second wireless operator, Jack Agazarian, was sent to help with the increasing levels of traffic.
+Following the outbreak of war he was commissioned into the East Surrey Regiment, and recruited by SOE's French Section in early 1942.
+He trained alongside Claude de Baissac for the role of organiser, and was parachuted into France in October 1942 to begin PHYSICIAN, a new Paris‐based circuit to take over from AUTOGYRO, which had been penetrated earlier that year.
+Assisted by wireless operator Gilbert Norman and courier Andrée Borrel, he made rapid progress, forming numerous SOE sub‐circuits across much of northern France; in December a second wireless operator, Jack Agazarian, was sent to help with the mounting workload.
 Like de Baissac's SCIENTIST in Bordeaux, PHYSICIAN (or PROSPER, as PHYSICIAN became known, after Suttill's codename) soon commanded hundreds of members, who began receiving their first consignments of arms in March 1943.

-Suttill was recalled to London in mid-May (why is not clear), but parachuted back just a few days later.
+Suttill was recalled to London in mid‐May (why is not clear), but parachuted back just a few days later.
 Now in charge of an organisation covering twelve departments, fears about PROSPER's security were beginning to prey on his mind.
-The Germans had already made one significant arrest: Germaine Tambour, who had acted as a letter box in Paris for Suttill and other agents, had been taken just a few weeks previously.
+The Germans had already made one significant arrest: Germaine Tambour, who had acted as a letter box (passing messages between agents) in Paris for Suttill and other agents, had been taken just a few weeks previously.
 He had also begun to harbour suspicions about F Section's head of air operations, Henri Déricourt, who was receiving agents by Lysander to support the expansion of PROSPER and its offspring.
-Unfortunately Suttill's hunch later proved to be correct: Déricourt was passing messages, circuit reports and agents' personal mail to the Germans, who copied them and handed them back before they were delivered to London by air.
+Unfortunately Suttill's hunch proved to be correct: Déricourt was delivering uncoded messages, circuit reports and agents' personal mail to the Germans, who secretly copied and returned them before they were flown to London.
 He was also responsible for letting the Gestapo know the times and locations of landing operations, so that they could follow agents from the moment they arrived on French soil.

-Through the summer of 1943 the disclosure of information on PROSPER and its sub-circuits had terrible consequences for F Section's agents, as well as circuit members and their families: hundreds of them were arrested and deported, and tons of arms were recovered.
-Agazarian was in England at the time but agreed to return, and soon became the victim of a German trap set using Norman's wireless set; as London was unsure whether Norman was free or not, he reluctantly went to check on a bogus rendezvous in Paris at the end of July and was caught instantly.
+Through the summer of 1943 the disclosure of information on PROSPER and its sub‐circuits had terrible consequences for F Section's agents, as well as circuit members and their families: hundreds of them were arrested and deported, and tons of arms were recovered.
+Agazarian was in England at the time but agreed to return, and soon became the victim of a German trap set using Norman's wireless set.
+As London was unsure whether Norman was free or not, Agazarian reluctantly went to check on a bogus rendezvous in the rue du Rome at the end of July and was caught instantly.
 Norman was held in Paris until April 1944, when, after an unsuccessful escape attempt, he was deported to Germany and executed at Mauthausen concentration camp in September.
 Borrel, having given nothing away, was executed at Natzweiler in July.
-The tortured Agazarian refused to talk, and was executed at Flossenberg concentration camp in March 1945.
+Though tortured, Agazarian also refused to talk and was executed at Flossenberg concentration camp in March 1945.